 ELECTRICAL STIMULATION THERAPIES

-Brain and Spinal Cord Therapies
+Brain, Spinal Cord and Peripheral Nerve Therapies

 Many therapies target the brain and spinal cord, the root of the nervous system, to deliver relief to patients.
 Brain and spinal cord neuromodulation therapies that are currently in use as well as in development today, include the following.